More recipe changes needed to cut sugar, fat and salt in processed food and drink, German government says

 Germany has also been working to boost healthy food consumption by proposing a limit on the advertising of junk-food.
 In February 2023, the government called for a restriction on adverts aimed at children under the age of 14 for food and drinks with "too much" fats, sugars and salt.
 It had suggested curbing junk-food ads shown via outdoor, social media and television marketing campaigns between 6am and 11pm.

-"More recipe changes needed to cut sugar, fat and salt in processed food and drink, German government says" was originally created and published by Just Food, a GlobalData owned brand.
+"More recipe changes needed to cut sugar, fat and salt in processed food and drink, German government says" was originally created and published by Just Drinks, a GlobalData owned brand.

 The information on this site has been included in good faith for general informational purposes only.
 It is not intended to amount to advice on which you should rely, and we give no representation, warranty or guarantee, whether express or implied as to its accuracy or completeness.
 You must obtain professional or specialist advice before taking, or refraining from, any action on the basis of the content on our site.